repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 It is essential to define the key owners.
 There is a suggestion in the CLI.

-The owners will need to be present to share their keys and use their passwords to load the keys.
+The owners will need to be present to insert their keys and use their passwords to load the keys.

 .. code::